gonzalo-munillag/Benchmarking_Differential_Privacy_Analytics_Libraries/Libraries_Benchmark/Normally_distributed_dataset_experiments/Code/Python/README.md

 ### Running the Code

-Step 2 = extract 'micro.zip' in same folder.
+Step 2 = unzip 'micro.zip' in the same folder.

 Step 3 = specify 'dataset_folder_path', 'library_name', 'query' in `main.py`.

 Step 4 = run `python3 main.py`

-(All the results will get save in micro subfolders)
+(All the results will be saved in the micro subfolders)